idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 Additional supported file formats include:

- - Adobe InCopy ICML
- - PO
- - RTF
- - DOC
- - XLS
- - PPT
- - ASP
- - JPS
- - SRT
- - VDX (Microsoft Visio)
+ - Adobe InCopy ICML, PO, RTF, DOC, XLS, PPT, ASP, JPS, SRT, VDX (Microsoft Visio)

 Also, some file formats already supported by CafeTran can offer additional filter options in WFP (in Edit > Preferences > Formats), such as the ability to choose whether to include slide notes, hidden slides etc. in PowerPoint presentations.